-Olympia Snowe is a BPC senior fellow and co-chairs its Commission on Political Reform.
-With her election to the U.S. Senate in 1994, Snowe began an 18-year career in the Senate, serving until January 2, 2013.
+Olympia Snowe is a member of BPC’s board of directors, a BPC senior fellow, and co-chair of BPC’s Commission on Political Reform.
+With her election in 1994, Snowe began an 18-year career in the Senate, serving until January 2, 2013.

 In 2005, Snowe was named the 54th most powerful woman in the world by Forbes magazine.
-In 2006, Time magazine named her one of the top ten U.S. senators.
+In 2006, TIME magazine named her one of the top ten senators.

-In May 2013, Weinstein Books published Senator Snowe’s book, Fighting for Common Ground: How We Can Fix the Stalemate in Congress, that explains how Congress has become so polarized, and what Americans can do to encourage our Senators and Representatives to govern effectively once again.
+In May 2013, Weinstein Books published Snowe’s book, Fighting for Common Ground: How We Can Fix the Stalemate in Congress, that explains how Congress has become so polarized and what Americans can do to encourage their representatives to govern effectively once again.